 Mortgage rates, however, might eventually break away from the Fed.
 The prospect of slower growth — or worse, a recession — could weigh on the 10-year Treasury yield, which could also ultimately lead to lower mortgage rates as well.

 “If the Fed overcorrects and the economy starts to slow, then mortgage rates will come back down,” McBride says.
 “Be careful what you wish for because an economic slowdown — or worse, a recession — isn’t fun for anybody.”

 Another avenue where noting rates might be prudent: private student loan borrowers.
 Doing the same kind of comparison shopping might help you score the lowest rate possible before interest rates start their ascent again.

 Federal student loan borrowers, however, will want to think twice about refinancing their debt.
-Doing so could mean giving up on important perks, such as the pandemic-era hardship forbearance.
-Federal student loan borrowers almost never feel any impact from Fed rate hikes because most loans have fixed rates.
+Doing so could mean giving up on important perks, such as hardship forbearance, income-driven repayment plans and other major programs for federal student loan borrowers, including possible forgiveness of up to $20,000.
+Existing federal student loan borrowers almost never feel any impact from Fed rate hikes because most loans have fixed rates.

 4. Work on boosting your credit score

 If there’s any factor that inhibits consumers’ ability to borrow cheaply more than the Fed, it’s their personal credit scores.
 Most of the time, financial companies save the best rate for the so-called “safest” borrowers: those with good-to-excellent credit scores and a reliable credit profile.

 Improving your credit score means more than just reducing the interest you pay on credit card debt.
 It could also help you save throughout all aspects of your borrowing life, including on auto loans and mortgages.